Older Youth Initiatives

 The Education and Training Voucher Program

-The Education Training Voucher (ETV) provides up to 5,000 dollars a year to youth that have emancipated from foster care or were adopted at the age of 16 or older and who are enrolled in post secondary educational programs.
+The Education Training Voucher (ETV) provides up to 5,000 dollars a year to youth who have emancipated from foster care or were adopted at the age of 16 or older and who are enrolled in post- secondary educational programs.
 The young adult must have a high school diploma or GED to be eligible.

-ETV is administered through a subgrant with the Orphan Foundation of America.
-(OFA).
-OFA markets the ETV program for Ohio.
+ETV is administered through a subgrant with Foster Care to Success (FC2S).
+FC2S markets the ETV program for Ohio.

 ETV funding can be used to assist with tuition, books, computers, school supplies, living expenses, rent, childcare, health insurance, groceries and transportation.
-Young adults can participate in the ETV program until their 23rd birthday as long as enrollment into the program occurred before their 21st birthday.
+Young adults enrolled in the ETV program and reach their 21st birthday may continue receiving vouchers until their 23rd birthday as long as enrollment into the program is progressing toward a satisfactory completion of that program.

 Young adults can apply on line at www.statevoucher.org.
 Click on Ohio and complete the online application.
 You can also download the financial aid release form and student accounts statement.